All Episodes

 I want to see him in the number two position.

-Uh looks like Aaron Rodgers, quarterback of the Packers, will not play because of a concussion against the Patriots.
+It looks like Aaron Rodgers, quarterback of the Packers, will not play because of a concussion against the Patriots.

-That's in Foxborough, where we will be over the weekend.
+That's in Foxborough where we will be over the weekend.

 What are big NFL news is there out there?

-I mean, it's winter time, it's Minneapolis, they ought to be playing outdoors.
+They ought to be playing outdoors.

-NFL said, Man up.
+NFL said, man up.

-Uh it was either there or play the game in Atlanta.
+It was either there or play the game in Atlanta.

-And the reason what?
+And the reason.

 What?